muratk5n/thirdwave/en/README.md

 A regular 48-inch hydrogen pipeline [can carry](https://gasforclimate2050.eu/wp-content/uploads/2020/07/2020_European-Hydrogen-Backbone_Report.pdf)
 13 Gigawatts.
-Little back-of-the envolope calculation; One person in the developed world consumes 10 KW, this means a *single* H2 pipeline can supply energy to 1.3 million people 😶
+Little back-of-the envolope calculation; One person in the developed world consumes 10 KW, this means a *single* H2 pipeline can supply energy to 1.3 million people.

 That is a city the size of Ottowa, Zurich, or Belgrade.